rjacob6051/comp423-course-notes/docs/tutorials/go-setup.md

  - name: Creates the name of the dev container
  - image: Makes the logo of the devcontainer the official Microsoft Go DevContainer image.
  - extensions: This installs the officail Go plugin for VSCode (the editor we are using)
- - postCreateCommand: Once the container is created, this will automatically run the command ```go mod tidy```, which, as the name suggests, tidies things up by cleaning/managing dependencies

 ## Step 4: Opening the Container in VSCode